johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 The `handleRequest()` method is where the action is at.
 If we work our way inside out, it will make sense.
 A good place to start is to recall how we implemented this functionality in our native Faye `customerApp` way back in [Episode 1](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc#requestresponse).
 Feel free to go have a quick look at that.
 The quick summary for handling a request (a message expecting a response) is this:

-1. Subscribe to the response channel (we know this is the pattern name followed by `_res`)
+1. Subscribe to the response channel (we know to use the pattern name followed by `_res`)
-2. Send the request
+2. Send the request (we know to do this using the pattern name followed by `_ack`)
 3. When the response comes in from the subscription (step 1), we *return it*
 4. Recalling our observable requirement, *returning it* means *emitting the results as an observable stream*